H0key-22/h0key-22.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Welcome!
-I am currently an undergraduate at Fudan University.
+I’m currently an undergraduate at Fudan University, passionately exploring the frontiers of AI.
-My research interest includes in the Multimodal LLM and LLM Reasoning.
-Recently, I am thrilled in exploring reinforcement learning in LLM Reasoning field.
+My research focuses on multimodal large-language models and advanced LLM reasoning techniques.
+I’m highly self-motivated and always eager to dive into inspiring new challenges.
+**Lately, I’ve been especially excited about leveraging reinforcement learning to push the reasoning capabilities of LLMs even further.**

 <!-- # 🔥 News